By category:

 B: | (16 bars): Ones lead up to face tops, middles move down the outside and face partner; all clap together, right, together, left.
 Two-hand turn 1½ or ballroom hold swing to change places. |

-At the top, two changes of a circular hey (with hands) while bottom couple back-to-back.
+At the top, two changes with hands while bottom couple back-to-back.
 Ones cross right hand and cast to bottom while bottoms set and lead up while tops set and turn single. |

 O. Macnamara's Maggot is a small tribute to Olive, to whom I have always sent my dances and who so kindly teaches them at her Country Dance Courses.